cuyu/react-widgets/README.md

 ## react-widgets

-A collection of small react applications which may be used commonly.
+A collection of small react applications which may be used commonly or FUN.

 ### Demo